EOSIO/welcome/docs/80_tutorials/20_tic-tac-toe-game-smart-contract-single-node.md

 info  2020-08-10T07:57:06.400 thread-0  producer_plugin.cpp:2134      produce_block        ] Produced block 3fa7c7d9f2c1c2da... #5 @ 2020-08-10T07:57:06.500 signed by eosio [trxs: 0, lib: 4, confirmed: 0]
 info
 ```

-## Create Accounts and Key Pairs
-The game requires at least two blockchain accounts, one for each player.
-The tutorial also creates a blockchain account to load the smart contract.

 ### Procedure for Accounts
 1. Create a wallet - [How To Create A Wallet](https://developers.eos.io/manuals/eos/v2.0/cleos/how-to-guides/how-to-create-a-wallet)